MicrosoftDocs/appcenter-docs/docs/distribution/codepush/cordova.md

 ## Supported Cordova Platforms

-Cordova 5.0.0+ is fully supported, along with the following asociated platforms:
+Cordova 5.0.0+ is fully supported, along with the following associated platforms:

 * Android ([cordova-android](https://github.com/apache/cordova-android) 4.0.0+) - *Including CrossWalk!*
 * iOS ([cordova-ios](https://github.com/apache/cordova-ios) 3.9.0+) - *Note: In order to use CodePush along with the [`cordova-plugin-wkwebview-engine`](https://github.com/apache/cordova-plugin-wkwebview-engine) plugin, you need to install `v1.5.1-beta+`, which includes full support for apps using either WebView.*